-Our Story is a long story.
-So get comfortable, recharge your glass (with wine preferably – save water -there’s a drought in Cape Town) and read on…
+Our Story is a long one.
+So get comfortable, recharge your glass (with wine preferably – save water – even if there isn’t a drought in Cape Town) and read on…

 Beverley and I (I, being Des Langkilde – publishing editor, blogger and chief bottle washer) started publishing the Tourism Tattler Travel Trade Journal magazine and online travel trade content nearly 15 years ago (since 19 May 2003 to be precise).
 Since then, we’ve travelled extensively, written copiously, and reported conscientiously, about our travel experiences through Africa and the continent’s exotic islands.